0x4A4D00/BFI4Pascal/README.md

 | Debug | For debugging :) |

 ## License
-- Feel free to edit and contribute, this project is license free :)
+- This "Software" is Licensed Under `MIT No Attribution License (MIT-0)`.